MovingBlocks/Terasology/docs/Modules.md

 * [BlockNetwork](https://github.com/Terasology/BlockNetwork) - a framework to support blocks that can communicate with each other in some fashion
 * [BlockPicker](https://github.com/Terasology/BlockPicker) - allows the player access to an infinite block inventory with the `B` key
 * [Breathing](https://github.com/Terasology/Breathing) - without this you can't breathe!
 But you also don't need to.
 Enable it to drown properly in water (or not!)
+* BuilderSampleGameplay - gameplay front for engine alone to show lack of inventory and health can work
 * [CakeLie](https://github.com/Terasology/CakeLie) - the cake may be a lie, but these cake and candy blocks are delicious!
 * [Caves](https://github.com/Terasology/Caves) - a cave generation module (actually an ore vein generator placing air veins!) based on CustomOreGen
 * [ChangingBlocks](https://github.com/Terasology/ChangingBlocks) - allows blocks to change over time (such as switching to a more dusty / worn looking block after x amount of days)